This guide reviews our list of the five best Motorcycle pants you can buy in 2022.

 Dainese Delta 3 Perforated Leather Pants

-The Delta 3 has impressive certifications to back up its safety features.
-The composite knee sliders adhere to the EN 1621.1 standards, while the soft protectors on the knee and hips carry the EN 1621.1 standard Level 2 certification.
-The pants themselves are certified according to the CE – Cat.
-II – 89/686/EEC Directive.
+Right off the bat, the certifications of the Delta 3 caught my eye.
+The composite knee sliders were made to meet the EN 1621.1 standards, and the soft protectors on the knee and hips carried the EN 1621.1 standard Level 2 certification.
+The pants themselves were certified according to the CE – Cat.
+II – 89/686/EEC Directive, making me feel confident about their safety features.

 Pros